paft-rs/paft/paft/README.md

 - `full`: convenience bundle for `domain`, `market`, `fundamentals`, `aggregates`, and `dataframe`.
 - `panicking-money-ops`: re-enables `Money` arithmetic operators that panic on mismatched currencies (see below).
 - `money-formatting`: forwards to `paft-money/money-formatting` for locale-aware formatting and parsing APIs.
+- `tracing`: enables lightweight instrumentation via the `tracing` crate; zero‑cost when disabled; adds spans/events in constructors and validators across the workspace.

 ## Migration Notes